Jersey City, New Jersey: 2010s–present

-City Ordinance 13.097, passed in October 2013, requires employers with ten or more employees to offer up to five paid sick days a year.
-The bill impacts all businesses employing workers who work at least 80 hours a calendar year in Jersey City.
+In October 2013, City Ordinance 13.097 passed requiring employers with ten or more employees to offer up to five paid sick days a year.
+The bill impacts an estimated 30,000 workers at all businesses who employ workers who work at least 80 hours a calendar year in Jersey City.
+The passage of the ordinance made Jersey City the first municipality in New Jersey and the sixth in the United States to guarantee paid sick leave.